Making your way in the journalism industry can be tricky, and it’s always good to have a helping hand.

 For student journalists and recent graduations looking to break into the industry.

-Women in Journalism Mentoring Scheme – Closed December 1
+European Journalism Centre Freelancer Mentoring Scheme – Closed September 19

 John Schofield Trust Mentoring Scheme – Closed March 31